aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 }
 ```

-In this insecure example, `perform_action` does not verify if the user actually owns `obj` passed to it.
+In this insecure example, `perform_action` does not verify if the user owns `obj` passed to it.

 #### Example Secure Code